Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-core.en.md

 **Added**

-- Added turn indicators to the HUD
+- Turn indicators in the HUD
-- Added HUD display for the Auto Park function
+- HUD display for the Auto Park function
-- Added responsive HUD position for `2560x1080` screen resolution
+- Responsive HUD position for `2560x1080` screen resolution

 **Updated**